Skip to main content

 Reactive Network | React Vm

-Reactive Network operates as a typical EVM blockchain with the addition of system contracts that allow subscribing to and unsubscribing from the events of the L1 that we are monitoring, for example, Ethereum, BNB, etc. Polygon or Optimism can also be called L1s in the given context.
+The Reactive Network operates as a typical EVM blockchain with the addition of system contracts that allow subscribing to and unsubscribing from origin chain events on Ethereum, BNB, Polygon, or Optimism.
 Each deployer address has a dedicated ReactVM.

 ReactVM is a restricted virtual machine designed to process events in isolation.
 Contracts deployed from one address are executed in one ReactVM.
 They can interact with each other but not with other contracts on the Reactive Network.